NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 ngrok http http://localhost:port
 ```

-It generates a URL that you can use to receive HTTP interactions from Discord.
+After it starts, ngrok prints a public URL you can use to receive HTTP interactions from Discord.
 For example, if the URL is `https://random-subdomain.ngrok-free.app` and you specified the `/interactions` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions*, the endpoint URL will be `https://random-subdomain.ngrok-free.app/interactions`.

 ## Next Steps

 Now that your application is set up to receive Discord interactions, you can expand its features or deploy it to a cloud environment:

-- **[Application Commands](../services/application-commands/introduction.md):** Learn how to make complex commands with parameters and subcommands with ease.
+- **[Application Commands](../services/application-commands/introduction.md):** Learn how to build complex commands with parameters and subcommands.
-- **[Component Interactions](../services/component-interactions/introduction.md):** Create interactive experiences with buttons, select menus, and other components easily.
+- **[Component Interactions](../services/component-interactions/introduction.md):** Create interactive experiences with buttons, select menus, and other components.
-- **[AWS Lambda Deployment](aws-lambda.md):** Deploy your application to AWS Lambda for a serverless architecture.
+- **[AWS Lambda Deployment](aws-lambda.md):** Deploy your application to AWS Lambda for serverless hosting.
-- **[Azure Functions Deployment](azure-function.md):** Deploy your application to Azure Functions for scalable cloud hosting.
+- **[Azure Functions Deployment](azure-function.md):** Deploy your application to Azure Functions for serverless hosting.